brandnpatterson/c5_repo_updater/README.md

 ## Purpose

-- Sets up localhost more quickly (rely on local emergenc files for c5 sites)
+- Set up SHS localhost through bash scripts (rely on local emergenc files for c5 sites)
-- Automates copy / paste files used with localhost that are not version controlled
+- Automate copy and pasting files that are used with localhost and re not under version control
-- Creates virtial host in httpd-vhosts.conf and a localhost in /etc/hosts for the repo
+- Create a host entry and Apache virtial host for the repo
   <br >

 ## Terminal Commands Used

-- `update repo`: copies files and folders from emergenc (The Following: Currently no support for mamp)
+- `update repo`: copies files and folders from emergenc
 - `sudo newhost.sh repo`: creates virtial host in /etc/hosts and xampp's or mamp's httpd-vhosts
   <br >